HomeEmployee Benefits ResourcesGroup Health BenefitsPrescription Drug Coverage in Canada

 • Federal Inmates: Correctional Services Canada provides prescription drugs to meet inmate health needs.

-Provincial and Territorial Variations in Public Prescription Drug Coverage
+Differences in Public Prescription Drug Coverage by Province and Territory

 Each province and territory has unique prescription drug coverage programs serving specific populations, with no consistent nationwide approach.
 Below is a high-level overview of some of the main public plans in each region: